pay-now/paynow-opencart/README.EN.md

 **How to configure the notification address?**

-The notification address will be set automatically for each order.
+The notification address will be set automatically when the module settings are saved.
 If not, in the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/index.php?route=extension/payment/paynow/notifications`.

 **How to configure the return address?**

-The return address will be set automatically for each order.
+The return address will be set automatically when the module settings are saved.
 If not, in the Paynow merchant panel go to the tab `Settings > Shops and poses > Point of sales`, in the field `Return address` set the address: `https://your-domain.pl/index.php?route=checkout/success`.

 ![FAQ][ext12]